Jwatts82/BPTracker_Sinatra_Project/spec.md

 [X] Use Multiple Models.
       Completion Explanation:
-      - Models: User, Person, Reading, Comment, Comment_Reading
+      - Models: User, Reading, Comment, Comment_Reading

 [X] Use at least one has_many relationship
       Completion Explanation: